-Giuffre Settlers in the United States in the 19th Century
+Giuffre Settlers in United States in the 19th Century

-Giuffre Settlers in the United States in the 20th Century
+Giuffre Settlers in United States in the 20th Century

 The Giuffre Family Crest was acquired from the Houseofnames.com archives.
 The Giuffre Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 27 September 2014 at 22:35.